hoelzer-lab/hypro/README.md

 * ``db`` - stores the databases you have chosen, each in an own directory
 * ``mmseqs2_output`` - to store mmseqs2 output.
 The folder includes a subdirectory "final_outs" where all mmseqs2 results are stored in tab-separated format (one is the mmseqs2 output while the other contains bit-score-filtered unique hits)
 * ``output`` - all extended files from prokka will be stored here (currently: gff, ffn, faa, gbk)

+Note: HyPro will save the mmseqs outputs in blast-like format (tsv) with a unique name composed of the DB you used and the chosen parameters.
+For example: *mmseqs2_out_db_uniprotkb_e0.1_a0_p0.0.tsv* and *mmseqs2_out_db_uniprotkb_e0.1_a0_p0.0_unique.tsv*.
+This means the results of an mmseqs run on the uniprotkb DB with an e-value  cut-off of 0.1, minimum alignment length is 0nt and percent identitiy 0%, too (those are the default alignment parameters set).